Dramat Master Electrician

 An ME will have a demonstrated proficiency and understanding of the principles involved in the hanging, cabling, circuiting, and focusing of lighting equipment and a working knowledge of lighting control and operation.
-He/she will have a working knowledge of basic rigging and safely working on ladders and scaffolding.
-He/she will have attended workshops in lighting, light board operation, basic rigging, and ladder /scaffold safety.
-He/she will have worked on light crews and as an assistant ME on at least one production.
+They will have a working knowledge of basic rigging and safely working on ladders and scaffolding.
+They will have attended workshops in lighting, light board operation, basic rigging, and ladder /scaffold safety.
+They will have worked on light crews and as an assistant ME on at least one production.

 Asst.
 ME’s will have attended workshops in lighting, basic rigging, as well as ladder/scaffold safety.
 They will have worked as crew on previous shows.

 A main stage ME, in addition to possessing the skills listed above for EX shows, will have a working knowledge of rigging and the UT fly system.
 They will demonstrate a working knowledge of the operation of the genie personnel lift and the materials lift in the YSD metal shop.
 They will have attended workshops in rigging and the UT fly system.
 They will have served as ME on at least one Ex show and as an assistant to the ME on at least one main stage production.

 A main stage assistant ME, in addition to meeting the requirements for an “Ex” position, should have attended workshops in rigging and the UT fly system, be familiar with the use of a genie personnel lift, and have served in a similar capacity on an “Ex” show, though experience as an “Ex” show ME is preferable.